a-liut/home-manager-api-gateway/README.md

 # home-manager

-This is a VERY simple data collector service for IoT devices.
+*home-manager is a very* simple microservice that manages IoT devices.
 It provides a REST interface to register new IoT devices by their IP.
 Registered IoT devices can then upload their own readings and data to the service using the provided ID.

 ## Running